What are Lab-Grown Sapphires?

-Could you tell the difference between natural sapphires and lab grown sapphires?
+So, can you tell the difference between natural sapphires and lab-grown sapphires?

-Whether under the earth or in a laboratory, crystal gemstones develop or "grow" when the right combinations of minerals interact under specific chemical and physical conditions.
+Whether under the Earth or in a laboratory, crystal gemstones develop or "grow" when the right combinations of minerals interact under specific chemical and physical conditions.
 Of course, the chief advantages of synthesizing gems in a laboratory (from the manufacturer's perspective) are time and financial savings.
-Chemical and physical processes can be controlled and accelerated in a lab, and combinations of minerals that occur rarely in nature or are difficult to mine can also be created to order.
+In a lab, manufacturers can control and even accelerate chemical and physical processes as well as combine minerals that occur rarely in nature.
+In effect, labs can create to order gems difficult or expensive to mine.

 There are two types of methods for artificially creating sapphires: melt processes, which involve melting aluminum oxide into a sapphire droplet, and solution processes, which grow sapphire crystals in a solution.